Superrehtard/old_diaspora_wiki/Alternate-get-involved-page.md

 *as a hacker*

 * file a bug
-* confirm someone elses bug
+* confirm someone else's bug
 * close a finished bug
 * join the [Diaspora-dev](https://groups.google.com/forum/#!forum/diaspora-dev) mailing list

 ### If you have 30 minutes...

 *as a user*

 * write a blog post about Diaspora
-* make some fan art(htt
+* make some fan art
 * come chat with us in Diaspora on IRC
 * contribute a translation in your favorite language